Ulisetorr/pediatric_astrocytoma/README.md

 >### /Bin/

   Here you will find the scripts that are needed to perform the analysis.
 They must be used in the order that it's specified.
-The QC steps may be optional.
+The QC steps for RNAquatification and AlignmentQC may be optional.

    1. **FastQC.sh**